Rays vs. Blue Jays Player Props Betting Odds

-Player prop bet options for Yandy Diaz, Bo Bichette and others are available when the Tampa Bay Rays host the Toronto Blue Jays at Tropicana Field on Tuesday at 6:40 PM ET.
+Those looking to place a player prop wager can find odds for Yandy Diaz, Bo Bichette and others in the Tampa Bay Rays-Toronto Blue Jays matchup at Tropicana Field on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!